Artanisx/artanisx.github.io/SPMList/index.md

 ---
 # List of Released Projects I Managed

-Below you can find a list of released projects I have managed in my capacity of Senior Project Manager at Keywords Studios.
-Some titles are not present due to NDAs:
+Below you can find a list of released projects I have managed in my capacity of **Senior Project Manager** at **Keywords Studios**.
+Some titles are not present due to NDAs, or for brevity:

 - [**Dragon Ball Z: Sparking!
 Zero** (Bandai Namco, 2024)](https://en.wikipedia.org/wiki/Dragon_Ball_Z:_Sparking!_ZERO)
 - [**Final Fantasy XVI** (Square Enix, 2023)](https://en.wikipedia.org/wiki/Final_Fantasy_XVI)